aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 **Using Aspose.Slides**

-First, we create a simple text using this Java code:
+First, we create a simple text using this Javascript code:

 ```javascript
     var pres = new  aspose.slides.Presentation();